Ford Ranger EV: Instruments

 Various indicator lights are included, one of which indicates that the truck is plugged in for charging.
-This is interlocked with the start circuit, disabling it if the Avcon paddle is inserted.
+This is interlocked with the start circuit, disabling it if the charging connector is inserted.

 Controls

 Ford attempted to make the driving and operating experience as similar as possible to that experienced in an ICE vehicle with an automatic transmission.
-A selector operates similar to that for an automatic transmission with the following positions:
+A column shifter style selector operates similar to that for an automatic transmission with the following positions: P for park, R for reverse, N for neutral, D for drive, and E for economy.
+(The economy position reduces the maximum speed and engages regenerative braking).